Discovering the Personal Style of Dora Gordine

 The Hon Mrs Hare: Tradition, Town and Tweed

 As her Southeast Asian odyssey ended, Gordine divorced Dr Garlick and married The Hon.
 Richard Hare.
-It was his second attempt to marry her, having proposed in Paris some years earlier.
+It was his second attempt to wed her, having proposed in Paris some years earlier.
 They married at Chelsea Registry Office, then moved to their newly constructed studio-home, Dorich House, in 1936.
 Lord William Listowel, Richard Hare’s elder brother, recalled in 1995 that after their father’s death, Richard ‘decided that with the money from his inheritance he would leave the diplomatic service and settle in London and use the money to acquire a house where Dora could work and where he could carry on his own work’.
 At the time of their marriage, the British aristocracy was at the zenith of its social and economic dominance.
 By marrying Hare, Gordine became part of this exclusive elite.

 In this photograph, we can see Gordine seated on the roof terrace of the newly constructed Dorich House, wearing what appears to me to be tweed with a tartan cover on the table: appearing the very image of a traditional upper-class 1930s society hostess.
 A small dog gazes up at her, who looks to be an English Cocker Spaniel.